Best Golf Push Trolleys 2023

 Is a 3 or 4 wheel push cart better?

-There really isn't much difference between the two.
-In our opinion, three wheel push carts are easier to manoeuvre around the course.
+There really isn't much difference overall.
+In our opinion, three wheel push carts are probably a little easier to manoeuvre around the course.
 Three wheel push carts are also more commonly available.
-On the other hand, four wheel carts offer more stability over rough and hilly terrains.
+On the other hand, four wheel carts offer more stability over rough and hilly terrains and are less likely to topple over when off balance.

 Are push carts worth it?

-Very much so, especially if you suffer from back and shoulder pain and can't carry clubs or you want to stop paying extortionate fees to use ride on carts at golf courses.
-Since the start of the pandemic, push cart ownership and usage has skyrocketed in the US as people have been forced out of ride on carts and have discovered the joys of walking the golf courses.
+Absolutely, especially for golfers who suffer from back and shoulder pain and can't carry clubs.
+Or perhaps you just want to stop paying extortionate fees to use ride on carts at golf courses.
+Push cart ownership and usage skyrocketed in the US after the pandemic as people were forced out of carts and discovered the joys of walking the golf courses.

 Are push carts better than pull carts?